grimlucis/rpg-hack/01-character-creation/03-classes.md

 **Danger Sense:** If you are surprised, you have a 50% chance to act on the surprise round anyway.
-If you encounter a creature no one in the group has seen before, you can roll under your Intelligence to remember a detail or weakness, provided the creature is not unique.
+If you encounter a creature no one in the group has seen before, you can roll under your Talent to remember a detail or weakness, provided the creature is not unique.

 **A Taste of Home:** You can consume a special ration to regain 1d6+1 HP.
 This